leah-jala/Portfolio-Project-One/README.md

 ## Responsiveness

-To test responsiveness, I opened the Chrome developer tools and used the inspect tool to test each page from 300px to full screen, and I also tested it on an [amiresponsive](https://ui.dev/amiresponsive) website
+To test responsiveness, I opened the Chrome developer tools and used the inspect tool to test each page from 300px to full screen (set to a max-width of 1600px), and I also tested it on an [amiresponsive](https://ui.dev/amiresponsive) website.

 ![Snip from Am I Responsive](/docs/readme_images/responsive.jpg)